PoliteJS/cody-cli/README.md

 > All your transpiled code supports **_sourcemaps_ out of the box!**

+When you use CSS frameworks (or utilities packages) from `NPM` or `Bower` you can import those modules by name omitting the package directory:

+	// Sass
+	@import "bootstrap/scss/bootstrap"

 ## ES2015

 Use the `.jsx` extension to access all the `es2015` and `react` presets for _Babel_.